How to write website content that actually helps people

 Remember how deeply personal language is?
 Your brand voice is one of the most direct ways to tap into that instinct.
 It shows up in word selection, punctuation, syntax, and tone, subtly shaping how your message feels long before someone decides what they think about it.

 When writing content for your website, know what your brand sounds like and what it does not.
-Consider how you want someone to feel as they read, whether understood, supported, hopeful, or confident, and let that guide your language.
-There is no one-size-fits-all brand voice, but consistency builds trust, which matters.
+Consider how you want someone to feel as they read, whether understood, supported, hopeful, or confident, and let that guide your word and sentence choices.
+There is no one-size-fits-all brand voice, but consistency builds trust, which matters more every day.

 Calls to action (CTAs)

 Now, not every page needs to push for a conversion, but every page should offer direction.
 A blog index might point to related resources.
-A services page might suggest reaching out to talk through a project.
-Even a little “learn more” can be powerful when well-timed and thoughtfully deployed.
+A services page might invite someone to start a conversation about a project.
+And sometimes the right CTA really is something simple like learn more.
+When it appears at the right moment, clarity beats cleverness every time.

 Write for wayfinding